EdmundsAPI/edmundsapi.github.com/api-documentation/vehicle/service_local_labor_rate/v1/ziplaborrate/api-description.md

 ### Description

-Get the local labor rate (dollars per hour) in a specific zip code.
+Get the local labor rate (dollars per hour) in a specific ZIP code.

 ### URL